kingston-hackSpace/Bulb_lighting/non-metallic_lamp.md

 ⚠️ WARNING: The following wire-type suggestions are only for 10W bulbs and non-metallic settigs.
 Different settings will require extra caution.

+If you want to learn more about *wires*, read more [here](https://github.com/kingston-hackSpace/About_wires/blob/main/README.md)

+Buying wires for your lamp must be:

 - 2-core 0.75mm2 insulation (sometimes described as 2x0.75mm).
 3-core cable is also suitable.

 - 2–5 metres long (maximum)

-- Materials: Fabric or PVC
+- Materials: Fabric (mostly for indoor use) or PVC

-- Read more about wires [here](https://github.com/kingston-hackSpace/About_wires/blob/main/README.md)

-Fabric/cloth (Indoor only)

-[Creative Cables - ]

-Plastic Standard PVC round flex

-[Creative Cables - ]
+[Fabric/cloth - Creative Cables - ]

+[Plastic PVC -

 ----